-As a foreign private issuer whose shares will be listed on , we will have the option to follow certain Italian corporate governance practices rather than those of , except to the extent that such laws would be contrary to U.S. securities laws and provided that we disclose the practices we are not following and describe the home country practices we are following.
-We intend to rely on this "foreign private issuer exemption" with respect to the following requirements:
+As a foreign private issuer whose shares will be listed on the NYSE, we will have the option to follow certain Italian corporate governance practices rather than those of NYSE, except to the extent that such laws would be contrary to U.S. securities laws and provided that we disclose the practices we are not following and describe the home country practices we are following.
+We intend to rely on this "foreign private issuer exemption" with respect to the following NYSE Corporate Governance Standards:

-- , which requires that a majority of the board be independent (although all of the members of the audit committee must be independent under the Exchange Act); - , which requires boards to have a compensation committee consisting entirely of independent directors; and - · , which requires an issuer to have regularly scheduled meetings at which only independent directors attend
+- Section 303A of the NYSE Listed Company Manual, which requires that a majority of the board be independent (although all of the members of the audit committee must be independent under the Exchange Act); - Section 303A.05 of the NYSE Listed Company Manual, which requires boards to have a compensation committee consisting entirely of independent directors; and - Section 303A.03 of the NYSE Listed Company Manual, which requires an issuer to have regularly scheduled meetings at which only independent directors attend

-Except as stated above, we intend to comply with the rules generally applicable to U.S. domestic companies listed on .
-We may in the future decide to use other foreign private issuer exemptions with respect to some or all of the other listing requirements.
-Following our home country governance practices, as opposed to the requirements that would otherwise apply to a company listed on , may provide less protection than is accorded to investors under listing requirements applicable to domestic issuers.
-For more information, see "Risk Factors-Risks Relating to our Initial Public Offering and Ownership of our Shares-As we are a "foreign private issuer" and intend to follow certain home country corporate governance practices, our shareholders may not have the same protections afforded to shareholders of companies that are subject to all corporate governance requirements."
+Except as stated above, we intend to comply with the rules generally applicable to U.S. domestic companies listed on NYSE.
+We may in the future decide to use other foreign private issuer exemptions with respect to some or all of the other NYSE listing requirements.
+Following our home country governance practices, as opposed to the requirements that would otherwise apply to a company listed on NYSE, may provide less protection than is accorded to investors under NYSE listing requirements applicable to domestic issuers.
+For more information, see "Risk Factors-Risks Relating to our Initial Public Offering and Ownership of our Shares-As we are a "foreign private issuer" and intend to follow certain home country corporate governance practices, our shareholders may not have the same protections afforded to shareholders of companies that are subject to all NYSE corporate governance requirements."